TheMaster1127/HTVM/DOCUMENTATION.md

 - Curly braces `{}` (default).
 - **Other characters**, words, or even single letters, as long as the opening and closing delimiters are different from each other.

-**Important Structural Rule:** Regardless of the chosen delimiters, statements inside a code block must always start on a new line following the opening delimiter or the **construct** that initiates the block.
-Placing the first statement of a block on the same line as the opening delimiter or the initiating **construct** is not permitted.
-Each statement within the block requires its own line.

 ### Indentation Styles

 You have the ability to choose between multiple **indentation styles**: